neondatabase/rfcs/text/017-differential-layer-format.md

 ### Segment size
-The segment size of the current layer formats is very small; which means that the number of layers is relatively high.
+The segment size of the current layer formats is very small; which means that the number of layers is relatively high, which increases the pressure on GC and FS operations.
 As each layer has some constant overhead, it should be beneficial to increase layer size to something in the order of gigabytes, instead of megabytes.

 The Differential layer format is designed for segment sizes of up to 8GiB, almost 1000 times larger than the current segment size.

-### Write amplification
+### Read amplification
 The Delta layer requires frequent Image layers to prevent the high overhead of old page retrieval.
-The Differential layer does not require this, and thus it allows us to decreases the write amplification for sparsely updated layers significantly.
+The Differential layer does not require this, and thus it allows us to decreases the read amplification for sparsely updated layers significantly.